Dark0-m/Cpp-Projects/README.md

 # Cpp-Projects
 # Cpp-Projects
-# This project was created for learning means
+# These project was created for learning means
-# This projects are public if anyone is has sme intrest in what i do and a safe way to save my projects
+# These projects are public if anyone is has sme intrest in what i do and a safe way to save my projects